 Choosing a wedding dress silhouette is incredibly difficult.
-You may dream of that fairy-tale princess moment but have come to realize you’d never be comfortable in a full ball gown, and so choose something more figure-flattering has become a new priority.
+You may dream of that fairy-tale princess moment but have come to realize you’d never be comfortable in a full ball gown, and so finding something more figure-flattering has become a new priority.
 Or maybe you thought a fitted mermaid silhouette was the shape for you, only to gather that a more fluid skirt makes sense for dancing the night away.
 One silhouette you may not have considered?
 A two-piece wedding dress, or bridal separates.
-And yes, this works for myriad bridal aesthetics whether you consider yourself a traditional, modern, or bohemian bride.
+And yes, this works for a myriad of bridal aesthetics whether you consider yourself a traditional, modern, or bohemian bride.

-For more conservative brides, two-piece sets are on offer from matching top and skirts (sans midriff) to traditional gowns with unique overlays.
-Multiple pieces simply give you the option to mix and match textures and customize your wedding dress for a more distinctive look whether it’s a combination of lace and crepe de chine, a boudoir-inspired bodice tucked into a fit-and-flare skirt, or a tulle gown with a beaded overlay on top.
+For more conservative brides, two-piece sets are on offer from matching tops and skirts (sans midriff) to traditional gowns with unique overlays.
+Multiple pieces simply give you the option to mix and match textures and customize your wedding dress for a more distinctive look, whether it’s a combination of lace and crêpe de chine, a boudoir-inspired bodice tucked into a fit-and-flare skirt, or a tulle gown with a beaded overlay on top.

 Romantic options abound for the bohemian bride.
 Details like beaded silk georgette, fanciful embroidery, and crochet lace are just right.
 In terms of silhouettes, off-the-shoulder tops with flouncy tiered skirts, crop tops and sweeping skirts, and lace bustiers over draped silk chiffon skirts capture a wanderlust mood.

-City-hall brides can try for a two-piece via an abbreviated hem—a set done in all lace or with floral appliqués are traditional and elegant.
+City-hall brides can try for a two-piece via an abbreviated hem—a set done in all lace or with floral appliqués is both traditional and elegant.
 If you have a minimal aesthetic, pared-back separates feel fresh.
 Of course, a contemporary bridal suit also fits the bill for a stunning two-piece set if dresses and skirts aren't quite your thing.

-If you think a two-piece wedding dress is right for you, scroll through our edit of 35 bridal separates options ahead.
+If you think a two-piece wedding set is right for you, scroll through our edit of 15 bridal separates options ahead.